 Provider Server DNS Tools Notes

-Cloudflare cloudflare/mcp Full CRUD 2,500+ API endpoints including DNS; Code Mode
+Cloudflare cloudflare/mcp Full CRUD 392 stars; 2,500+ API endpoints including DNS; Code Mode

-Cloudflare ry-ops/cloudflare-mcp-server 4 (list, create, update, delete) Python, DNS-focused subset
+Cloudflare ry-ops/cloudflare-mcp-server 4 (list, create, update, delete) Python, 13 total tools, DNS-focused subset

 Cloudflare mcp-server-cloudflare DNS Analytics (4 tools) Zone listing, DNS reports, settings

-AWS awslabs/mcp Route53 via configure_domain Part of AWS Serverless MCP
+AWS awslabs/mcp Route53 via configure_domain 8.9K stars; Part of AWS Serverless MCP

 Cloudflare has the strongest DNS MCP story.
-The official cloudflare/mcp server’s Code Mode covers the entire Cloudflare API — including DNS record management — in just 2 tools (~1,000 tokens).
+The official cloudflare/mcp server (392 stars) uses Code Mode to cover the entire Cloudflare API — including DNS record management — in just 2 tools (~1,000 tokens).
+Cloudflare also published an enterprise MCP reference architecture in April 2026, positioning centralized governance and remote server infrastructure as key requirements.
 For DNS-specific work, ry-ops/cloudflare-mcp-server (Python, 13 tools) provides dedicated list_dns_records, create_dns_record, update_dns_record, and delete_dns_record tools.
 See our Cloudflare MCP review (4.5/5) for the full analysis.

-Google Cloud DNS is accessible via googleapis/gcloud-mcp with zone and record CRUD operations supporting all major record types (A, AAAA, CNAME, MX, NS, SOA, PTR, SRV, TXT, CAA), DNSSEC status, and public/private zones.
+Google Cloud DNS now has a dedicated community server — globodai-group/mcp-gcloud-dns (MIT) with 6 tools for zone listing, zone details, record listing with filtering, record creation, updates, and deletion.
+Supports all major record types (A, AAAA, CNAME, MX, NS, SOA, PTR, SRV, TXT, CAA), DNSSEC management, change tracking, and both public/private zones.
 Requires Google Cloud service account authentication.
+Note: the official googleapis/gcloud-mcp (755 stars) does not include Cloud DNS — it focuses on gcloud CLI, observability, storage, and backup/DR.

 Notable absence: Azure DNS has no standalone MCP server — it’s accessible only through the broader Microsoft Azure MCP server.